telefonicaid/fiware-orion/doc/manuals/admin/build_source.md

 The Orion Context Broker comes with a suite of functional, valgrind and end-to-end tests that you can also run, following the following procedure (optional):

-* Install Google Test/Mock from sources (there are RPM packages for this, but they do not work with the current CMakeLists.txt configuration).
+* Install Google Test/Mock from sources.
 Previously the URL was http://googlemock.googlecode.com/files/gmock-1.5.0.tar.bz2 but Google removed that package in late August 2016 and it is no longer working.

         apt install python-is-python2 xsltproc
         wget https://nexus.lab.fiware.org/repository/raw/public/storage/gmock-1.5.0.tar.bz2